 Further information on KPMG International anti-bribery and corruption can be found on the anti-bribery and corruption site.

 Partner and firm rotation

 Partner rotation

-KPMG International rotation policies are consistent with the IESBA Code of Ethics and Lao People's Democratic Republic Law On Independent Audit, and require our firm to comply with any stricter applicable rotation requirements.
+KPMG International rotation policies are consistent with the IESBA Code of Ethics and require all member firms to comply with any stricter appliance rotation requirements.